Smartwatch + App Monitoring for Medication Adherence in HIV

 The trial does not specify whether you need to stop taking your current medications.
 However, since the study aims to monitor medication adherence, it seems likely that you will continue taking your current HIV-related medications.

-What data supports the effectiveness of the USE-MI treatment for medication adherence in HIV?
+What evidence suggests that the USE-MI system is effective for monitoring medication adherence in HIV?

 Who Is on the Research Team?